 The average rate of posting a letter is probably the highest in the world.
 At least I have not found any other country with higher rates.
 (I could be wrong).

 It is actually cheaper to send packages from overseas than it is to send a package across town in Denmark!
 Like that makes any sense?
 You can view the postal rates in Denmark at Post Danmark.
+Starting in 2015, the cost of a regular stamp will be 10kr (presently it is 9kr) and second class post will go from 6.50 to 7 kr.

 P.S.
 I often drive to Germany (200km) to mail packages to the UK and US, since it is still cheaper to pay for the trip to Germany and pay the German postal fees, which are substantially lower.
 Saved 900kr just on a couple of packages to the UK.